 There is also a section of the Te Araroa Trail that can be paddled down the Whanganui River.
 See what we did in our Side Trips & Other Options Section.

 Why We Walked Northbound

 The main reason we decided to walk Northbound on the Te Araroa Trail was that it worked with our schedules.
 We had work planned through November and wanted to spend some quality time with family and friends in December.
 We did not realize before we went walking that going the “wrong direction” was going to be such a big deal on the trail to those we passed.

 Another advantage is that we were walking towards the warmer climate in the Northland province of the North Island.
 This made a difference because we were not worried that Winter would come bringing cold or inclement weather with it.
-Also, we couldn’t believe this was true, but the notoriously muddy Northland Forests were not as muddy because they had enough time over summer to dry up and be slightly less muddy than normal.
+Also, we couldn’t believe this was true, but the notoriously muddy Northland Forests were not as muddy because they had enough time over summer to dry up and be slightly less wet than normal.
 Many kiwis on the North Island told us that we were in fact walking the “right way” because we were walking towards warmer weather.

 Our Day to Day Breakdown

 Here is a day to day breakdown of the trip.
 It starts with a percentage breakdown of the type of accommodation we stayed at, followed by a list of where we stayed each night with our daily kilometers.
 We have kept it fairly vague in some spots because we do not want to give too much information depending on the situation -- it seems important that much of the trail will be up to individual walkers to make the right choices in the moment!